Pakin (bottom right) with some Japanese grime fans. Photos b Yuji Fuki

 You’ve collaborated with Devilman, right?
 How did that come about?

 This was thanks to DJ Frankly$ick.
 He's a British DJ who studied in Japan.
 He's a great DJ, but he's also completely fluent in Japanese, which made it very easy for the collaboration to happen.
 I originally got in contact with Frankly$ick around two or three years ago via a Ustream channel called 241FM, which was one of the very few radio channels focusing on grime.
 When he moved to Tokyo, we became friends.
-He sent my material to the producers Mac Real and Darx from Birmingham, and I went on holiday to England and made sure to meet Darx, Devilman and DJ Big Mikee.
+He sent my material to the producers Mac Real and Darx from Birmingham, and I went on holiday to England and made sure to meet Darx, Devilman, and DJ Big Mikee.
 While I was extremely excited to do the video with Devilman, I was also extremely nervous about the whole thing.
 Even though I couldn’t speak much English, the crew were extremely hospitable.
 The filming itself was extremely professional and quick.
 There is no SB:TV or Rap City in Japan.
 Occasionally rappers will make a video for their new release, but there's not YouTube culture like England's, which I think gives major momentum to the UK scene.

 What would say is holding grime back in Japan?

 In Japan, clubbing isn't a major pastime for young people.
-I've heard that, in England, it's extremely standard for uni students to go clubbing on their first night at uni, but this is completely unthinkable in Japan.
+I've heard that, in England, it's extremely standard for students to go clubbing on their first night at school, but this is completely unthinkable in Japan.
 In Japan, clubs are seen as somewhat dangerous places.
 While there have been some movements in recent months to change the current legal situation, there is a law called the "Fueihou" that actually makes it illegal to dance in many situations.
 This makes it incredibly difficult for club owners and performers.
 In Osaka, most of the clubs have to finish all events by 1AM or face legal action.

-Okay, yeah, I can see why that's a problem.
+OK, I can see why that's a problem.
 Finally, what do you think the future holds for the Japanese grime scene?

 I have no idea, but there are a decent number of diehard fans.
-I want nothing more than for Japanese artists to continue to link up at home and abroad and have our original productions and rappers recognised and respected abroad.
+I want nothing more than for Japanese artists to continue to link up at home and abroad and have our original productions and rappers recognized and respected abroad.